versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 ## Learn you a JS library for great good

-However, if you are new to these libraries and want to go further in depth, I encourage you to check out these links:
+Don't do this now, unless you like juggling a thousand tabs in your browser, but if you are new to these libraries and want to go further in depth, I encourage you to check out these links:

 * [Throne of JS conference videos and interviews](http://www.infoq.com/throne_of_js_2012/) - Friendlyish competition between 7 frameworks: Backbone.js, Ember.js, Meteor.js, AngularJS, Spine.js, CanJS, and Knockout.js
 * [Client UI Smackdown](http://www.infoq.com/presentations/JavaScript-Frameworks-Review) - Craig Walls reviews
 several JavaScript client-side UI frameworks: Backbone.js, Spine.js, Knockout.js, Knockback.js, Sammy.js.

-## Moving on!
+## Back on task, agile soldier!

 I already gave you the demo, but don't be a cheater.
 Keep going and build it step-by-step now: